FAR-Lab/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 So, what's up with the JoyFeedback message?
 Let's see how it is [defined](http://docs.ros.org/en/api/sensor_msgs/html/msg/JoyFeedback.html).

-Just in case you are too lazy to click on the link above, I copied the message definition below.
+Just in case you don't feel like clicking on the link above, I copied the message definition below.
 ```bash
 # Declare of the type of feedback
 uint8 TYPE_LED    = 0